subasbenakatti/StrainExtraction/ReadMe.txt

 INPUTS:

 Script Need following inputs
-	1. Input Patran output report file(Formet fo the report file is shown below)
+	1. Input Patran output report file (Format of the report file is shown below)
-	2. Pataran group session file.
+	2. Patran group session file.
-	3. Optional: Name of the Group (Element connected cfast) if you want to omit statin in the elements connected to CFAST.
+	3. Optional: Name of the Group (Element connected CFAST) if you want to omit strain in the elements connected to CFAST.

 Patran Rpt file format:
                        MSC.Patran 19.1.164499 Mon Oct 15 14:16:55 PDT 2012 - Analysis Code: MSC.Nastran